-1. PRIMARY INFORMATION TO ALL CANDIDATES APPLYING FOR ENTRANCE EXAMINATION - 2021
+1. PRIMARY INFORMATION TO ALL CANDIDATES APPLYING FOR SAEEE 2024

-- Candidates are required to ensure themselves that they possess the requisite eligibility criteria for admission into a programme before applying for entrance examination (refer eligibility criteria in page no.2) - Based on 12th class syllabus (refer page no.9 for detailed syllabus), Entrance Examination will be conducted in Mathematics, Physics and Chemistry.
-All Candidates must appear for Mathematics, Physics and Chemistry. - Entrance Examination will be conducted only by Online mode - Permitting a candidate to appear for the entrance Examination 2021 or counseling does not entitle the right for admission - Candidates who have been offered provisional admission after counseling should submit the relevant original documents such as 10th and HSC Mark sheet, Transfer Certificate, etc. at the time of admission.
-If not, admission will stand cancelled - After admission, at a later point of time if any discrepancy or malpractice is noticed in the submitted documents, the Candidate's admission will be cancelled by the institution without any further explanation
+- Candidates are required to meet the requisite eligibility criteria for admission into a programme before applying for SAEEE 2024 - Based on 12th standard syllabus, SAEEE 2024 will be conducted in Mathematics / Biology, Physics and Chemistry - SAEEE 2024 will be conducted only through online mode - Permitting a candidate to appear for the SAEEE 2024 or counselling does not entitle the right for admission - The candidates will be shortlisted for Counselling, based on their performance in SAEEE 2024 - Candidates who have been offered Provisional Admission after counselling should submit the relevant original documents, such as SSLC Mark Sheet, HSC Mark sheet, Transfer Certificate, etc. to the Institution at the time of admission.
+If not, the admission will stand cancelled - After the admission, at a later point of time if any discrepancy or malpractice is noticed in the submitted documents, the candidate's admission will be cancelled by the Institution